milas-melt/cycle-to-earn/README.md

 ![electrical circuit for the bike battery charger](https://github.com/milas-melt/cycle-to-earn/blob/main/bike-battery-charger-circuit-diagram-2.jpeg?raw=true)

+the concept is simple:
+1. cycle
+2. generate energy
+3. use this energy to mint crypto.

 I'll check what softwares are available for simulation and optimisation in my uni.
 Will take care of the blockchain part later.
 Of course, the money generated won't be worth the time spent biking i.e. this project is not profitable, but it's fun so f*ck it.